Advising ResourcesReturn to Advisor’s Toolkit

 The University College Exploratory Studies program created an Advising Meetings Checklist to utilize for their advising appointments.
 These checklists can provide a resource for taking notes.
 If your College/program is using GPS, putting notes in this online tool is essential.
 It is encouraged that students take ownership throughout the advising appointment by taking their own notes.

 Advising Forms: Below 15 Hours & Below 12 Hours

 It is often recommended for students to enroll in 15-17 hours each term to stay on track for a timely graduation.
 We know that some students may choose to enroll in less than 15 hours for a semester.
-In order for first-year students to understand the 15-17 hours recommendation, the University College Exploratory Studies program created a Below 15 Hours form.
-This form is used at the Advisor’s discretion if they would prefer documentation of why a student is taken a reduced load, or perhaps when the Advisor’s recommendation is not aligning with a student’s decision.
+In order for first-year students to understand the 15-17 hours recommendation, the University College Exploratory Studies program created a Below 15 Hours Form.
+This form is used at the Advisor’s discretion if they would prefer documentation of why a student is taking a reduced load, or perhaps when the Advisor’s recommendation is not aligning with a student’s decision.